cloud-gov/cg-site/content/docs/apps/leveraging-authentication.md

 ### Register your application instances

 You will first need to register all instances (such as dev, staging, and production) with cloud.gov's UAA.
-To register your instance, use the [uaa-credentials-client]({{< relref "docs/services/cloud-gov-identity-provider.md" >}}) service.
+To register your instance, use the [cloud.gov identity provider]({{< relref "docs/services/cloud-gov-identity-provider.md" >}}) service.

 ### Integrate with your application